Ayushnema704/Day_5_Zomato_Simple-FAQ-SDR-Lead-Capture-Agent/README.md

 pnpm dev
 ```

-**Access the app:** Open http://localhost:3000 in your browser and click **"Start Learning Session"**
+**Access the app:** Open http://localhost:3000 in your browser and click **"Talk to Zomato"**

 ## How It Works

-1. **Connect** - Click "Start Learning Session" to begin
+1. **Connect** - Click "Talk to Zomato" to begin conversation
-2. **Greet** - Agent welcomes you: "Hello!
-Welcome to your Active Recall Coach.
-I'm here to help you master programming concepts through three learning modes: Learn, Quiz, and Teach Back.
-Which mode would you like to start with?"
+2. **Greeting** - SDR agent welcomes you: "Hello!
+Thanks for reaching out to Zomato.
+I'm here to help you explore how we can support your business.
+What brings you here today?"
-3. **Choose Mode** - Select your learning mode through voice or chat
-4. **Learn** - Agent adapts behavior based on mode:
-   - **Learn Mode**: Explains concepts using summaries from content library
-   - **Quiz Mode**: Asks questions to test your understanding
-   - **Teach Back Mode**: Listens to your explanations and provides feedback
-5. **Switch Anytime** - Say "switch to quiz mode" or "let me teach this back" to change modes
-6. **Track Progress** - Learning sessions saved to `learning_log.json`
+3. **Discovery** - Agent asks about your business needs and challenges
+4. **FAQ Answering** - When you ask questions about Zomato:
+   - Agent calls `search_faq(query)` to find relevant information
+   - Provides accurate answers from knowledge base
+   - Never makes up information
+5. **Lead Qualification** - Throughout conversation, agent organically captures:
+   - Name, Email, Company (essential)
+   - Role, Use case, Team size, Timeline, Additional notes
+6. **Lead Capture** - When sufficient information is gathered, agent saves lead to `leads.json`
+7. **Next Steps** - Agent confirms interest and provides appropriate next steps

 ### Sample Conversation

 ```
-Agent: "Which learning mode would you like to start with?"
-User: "Let's start with learn mode."
+Agent: "Hello!
+Thanks for reaching out to Zomato.
+What brings you here today?"
+User: "I own a restaurant and want to know about your delivery services."
+Agent: "Great!
+I'd love to help.
+What's the name of your restaurant?"
+User: "It's called Spartan Group of Hotels."
+Agent: [Captures company name]
+      "And may I have your name and the best email to reach you?"
+User: "I'm Michael Scott, email is michael@spartanhotels.com"
-Agent: [Calls get_concept("variables")]
+Agent: [Calls search_faq("delivery services")]
-      "Great!
-Let me explain variables.
-Variables are containers that store data values..."
-User: "I think I understand.
-Can you quiz me on this?"
-Agent: "Switching to quiz mode!
-What is a variable and why is it useful?"
-User: [Explains variables]
-Agent: "Excellent explanation!
-You've captured the key concepts..."
-      [Calls save_learning_session("quiz", "variables")]
+      "Thanks Michael!
+For delivery, Zomato provides..."
+Agent: [Later, calls capture_lead(...) with all collected information]
+      "I've captured all your information.
+Our team will reach out within 24 hours!"
 ```

 ## Project Customizations

-Active Recall Coach includes several optimizations for educational conversations:
+Zomato SDR includes several optimizations for sales conversations:

-- **Multi-Voice Support** - Different Murf Falcon voices for each mode (Matthew, Alicia, Ken)
-- **Mode-Aware Agent** - Single agent adapts behavior based on user's chosen learning mode
-- **Chat Visibility** - Chat transcript visible by default (`chatOpen=true`)
+- **Consultative Approach** - Focuses on understanding needs before pitching
+- **FAQ Knowledge Base** - Comprehensive Zomato product information
+- **Lead Persistence** - All qualified leads saved to JSON with timestamp
-- **Blue Branding** - Educational theme with `#3b82f6` accent color
+- **Zomato Branding** - Red theme matching Zomato's brand identity
-- **Content Library** - JSON-based concept library (`tutor_content.json`)
-- **Progress Tracking** - Learning sessions logged with mode, concept, and notes
+- **Natural Conversation** - Captures information organically, not through forms
+- **Smart FAQ Search** - Semantic search through services, pricing, and features

 ## Troubleshooting